 These files are processed by the Secretary's Office of the Centralized Contracting Board and the Board itself is the contracting body.

-The rest of the powers of the Centralized Contracting Board in relation to these files, as contracting authority, are deconcentrated in the holder of the DGRCC.
+The rest of competences of the board of Centralized Procurement in relation to these dossiers, as are its recruitment, in the person DGRCC holder.